 Setting short term goals provide great motivation as the end is in sight and they can track their progress towards achieving their goals.
 Setting a ten-year-old the goal of turning professional is completely unrealistic.
 The end is so far away and there are so many hurdles that they will have to overcome along the way meaning motivation will be lost and it’s likely they will lose interest in the sport.
 Setting goals around improving or learning new skills in the coming weeks or months means they are able to work on these during training and will be able to see the moment they have achieved their goal.

 At the end of the day remember why your child started playing tennis in the first place.
 When you first start a sport it’s because it’s fun and enjoyable, the competitive nature comes as you progress and develop your skills.
 Happiness and enjoyment should always be the top priority, if your child isn’t having fun they won’t want to keep playing and if they do keep playing they will stop progressing.

 It’s far more important to have a happy child than a tennis champion, but in an ideal world why not both?
-It’s a coach’s job to turn them into a top tennis player and the parent’s job to make sure they are happy, not only in tennis but all aspects of life.
+It’s a coach’s job to turn them into a top athlete and the parent’s job to make sure they are happy, not only in racquet sports but all aspects of life.
 Enjoyment and happiness are crucial, not only for the wellbeing of your child but also in order to help them improve their tennis skills.
 If they aren’t enjoying tennis they simply won’t put the effort in.

 All parents want is what’s best for their children, however, it’s important to take a step back and consider whether their actions might actually be detrimental.
 We get it, your kids will likely need some encouragement but make sure there is a balance between pushing and letting them do what they enjoy.
 Let the coaches do the coaching (it’s what they do best) and focus on being a parent.